Polyhistor/MERN-Stack-Stripe-Survey-System/README.md

 ## Caution:

 As there are two servers, and nodemon automatically restarts on every cange, your client server will be restarted too!
 I've tried ignoreing the folder, but I haven't been successful yet.
 So if it takes sometimes for your API requests to finalize, it's just normal.

+If you had any trouble, email me at pouya.ataei.7@gmail.com